jshannon33/Google-Calendar-Holiday-App/README.md

 ### Continued development

 - Our next goal would be to detect the users current country and input those holidays into their calendar automatically
+- streamline the UX and api call functionality in javascript to foolproof the app and ensure no errors can occur
+- utilize local storage to "remember" added holidays from previous visits to the app

 ### Useful resources